 Transitioning as a designer

 But we can transition, and change things up every once in a while.
 When I first started my business, I was only offering digital graphics and web design, and only did branding if strictly necessary within a bigger project.
 I wasn’t very confident with my branding skills, and much rather worked on graphics for social media or for websites.
 But I decided I wanted to give branding a try again, practiced in my own time, improved, and discovered I actually enjoyed it more.
 So, I’ve transitioned my business and am doing less social media, and much more branding.

 There are false expectations that clients have sometimes related to tasks that are close to what we do.
 I have experience working with web developers, content creators, copy writers, social media managers, and more, but that doesn’t mean I can do them.
 Most of these skills don’t even have a graphic design factor!
 Some designers may add a few non-design skills, but not all of them.
 What about virtual assistants?
 They don’t do it all either, that’s another title that is very general.
 But ask them, they usually specialize in a few specific things as well.

-What about this and this designer that offers web design, branding, SEO, social media, etc?
-Yes they exist, and they usually have a good team in place to fulfill all of those needs-that's actually one of my goals for someday!
+What about this and that designer that offers web design, branding, SEO, social media, etc?
+Yes they exist, and they usually have a good team in place to fulfill all of those needs—that’s actually one of my goals for someday!

 LOOKING FOR A DESIGNER?

 Now that you know what graphic designers do, do you need one?
 Whether you want a new brand, a new website, or both, I can help you!
 All my projects are customized to fit my clients’ needs.
 So, reach out, tell me about your plans, and I will help you bring them to life.
 WORK WITH ME